 The Baghdad intelligence building and Baqouba prison where Ali and his father Hassan were imprisoned were bombed.
 “I cautioned my colleagues not to go out to watch due to the danger of flying shrapnel,” Hassan said.
 On the other hand, his son couldn’t see anything.
 He could just hear the sound of explosions amid a state of severe panic and fear that their cell would be destroyed.
 “We were saved by Allah,” said Ali.

 Rescue and release

-Relief came from the Red Cross a month after the victory of coalition forces.
+Relief came from the Red Cross a month after the victory of the coalition forces.
 Hassan and his son had spent three months in detention.
 They were freed and set up for the return trip to Kuwait through Ramadi in Iraq, from where they were taken in buses to Arar in Saudi Arabia.
 Ali had still not seen his father.
-He arrived in Kuwait on March 26, while his father flew in to his liberated homeland.
+He arrived in Kuwait on March 26, while his father flew into his liberated homeland.

 “My mother was the first person I hugged.
 I was truly born again” Ali recounted.
 With tears in his eyes, Hassan recalled the moment he saw the skyline of Kuwait smothered in black smoke.
 “What an unforgettable image it was.
 Sadness hung over my country.
 He (Saddam) must have burnt Kuwait before he left,” he realized.

 The Kuwaiti government managed to rebuild the country’s infrastructure and save the natural environment in record time.
 But many still wonder if the Kuwaiti society learned a lesson from the invasion, or is it again repeating the same mistakes…